Giantpizzahead/personal-website/_posts/2023-02-19-laundry-simmons.md

 ---

 ## Optimal Route
+This no longer applies.
+Use the CSC Go app to choose the best room to go to (ideally 2 free washers).

 - Take B elevator (or stairs) from 10th to 7th floor.
 Check **765** (on the right, same side).
 - Take B elevator from 7th to 5th floor.
 Check **529** (across).
 No stair access!
 - Take B elevator from 5th to 3rd floor.
 Walk towards A tower (on the left).
 Check **346** (same side as elevator).